In the middle of the day…

 Life seemed hard compared to the modern conveniences of what middle class Kolkatans have now.
 We had little in the way of consumer goods or comfort.
 We slept on hard beds and without air-conditioning, we awoke drenched every morning, our pores opened wide and cleaned by air wetter than a damp towel.
 I dreamed of a day when we would no longer have to beg my uncle, then a merchant marine, to bring us back Kit-Kats from his adventures overseas.
 Or when I wouldn’t have to think of creative ways to stretch the waistline on the one pair of jeans I had left, as though I could defy childhood growth.

-I’m at work today, on Thanksgiving, surrounded by news that projects mankind in the worst sort of way — war, murder, rape.
-But I am also heartened by the best of humanity.
-I was especially reminded of that as I wrote a CNN story about a Holocaust survivor who met his Polish Catholic rescuer for …
+I'm at work today, on Thanksgiving, surrounded by news that projects mankind in the worst sort of way -- war, murder, rape.
+But I am also heartened by the best…